rrthomas/nancy/README.nancy.md

 + *Template files* are those whose name contains the suffix `.nancy`.
 + *Plain files* are the rest.

+Hidden files and directories (files whose names starts with `.`) are ignored unless the option `--process-hidden` is given, except for those mentioned in command line arguments.

 The special suffixes need not end the file name; they can be used as infixes before the file type suffix.
 If both are used, they must be in the order `.in.nancy`; such files go in the first group.